SearchSG/dev-portal-admin-portal-docs/application-searchbar.md

         - You will be brought to the page to select index to use for the Search bar
           ![Disable app](images/application/search_bar/enable_search_bar_select_index.png)

-        - After selecing the index, you will be brought to the "Index Overview" page to review or make amendments on the index if needed
+        - After selecting the index, you will be brought to the "Index Overview" page to review or make amendments on the index if needed
           ![Disable app](images/application/search_bar/enable_search_bar_index_overview.png)

         - If you would like to create a new index, click on "Create an index in the Index Library" and you will be brought to "Index Library"